oernster/find-new-music-from-local-flac/README.md

 ## Notes for linux/mac users...

 - There is no UI for linux/mac users.
-Comment this code and adjust to your needs if on linux/mac - specifically the windows file explorer launch windows to select a directory in the first step or a json file in the second step.
+Comment this code and adjust to your needs if on linux/mac - specifically any UI oriented code.
 - You will need to run ```python musicdiscovery.py``` first.
 - You will need to run the ```python spotifyclient.py``` second.